About AAUW, Austin Affiliate

 To honor women and girls, empowering them through education, service and leadership development.

-Vision Statement:
+Vision Statement

 AAUW will be a powerful advocate and visible leader in equity and education through research, philanthropy, and measurable change in critical areas impacting the lives of women and girls.

-Diversity Statement:
+Diversity Statement

 In principle and in practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability or class.

-AAUW History:
+AAUW History

 We are proud to offer this new online museum, a virtual clearinghouse of AAUW history.
 In these pages, you will get a glimpse into AAUW’s rich tradition of leadership, scholarship, advocacy, and action—all of which have made us what we are today.
-This museum contains 127 years of AAUW artifacts and memorabilia and the stories behind them, and we are delighted to be able to share it all with you.
+This museum contains more than 140 years of AAUW artifacts and memorabilia and the stories behind them, and we are delighted to be able to share it all with you.

 In addition to Our History—a comprehensive, all-inclusive look at AAUW’s accomplishments since 1881—three other “wings” of this museum focus on specific aspects of AAUW history: Advocacy & Action, Research & Publications, and Scholarship & Support.